openharmony/applications_sound_recorder/README.md

 ```

 ## Install
-After the application is signed and packaged, run the `hdc_std install "hap package address "`command to install the application
+After the application is signed and packaged, run the `hdc_std install "hap package address "`command to install the application.
 ![](./figures/signature.png)
 ![](./figures/buildHap.png)
 ![](./figures/install.png)